US30/Job-Fit-Anaysis/README.md

-# Job Description Skill Fit Analysis
+# Automated Resume and JD Fit Analyzer

-A simple application that analyzes a candidate's profile against a job description to calculate a percentage fit score.
+A Streamlit application that analyzes a candidate's resume against a job description to calculate a percentage fit score.
+You can paste a JD manually or fetch it from a URL using the built-in scraper.
 The analysis is based on a weighted comparison of skills, years of experience, and expected salary (CTC).

 > This tool provides a quantitative measure to help recruiters and hiring managers quickly screen and prioritize candidates.